Everything you need to know about ISO 27005: summary, requirements, pros and cons

 Who is the intended user of this ISO standard?

-The International Organization for Standardization recommends the ISO 27005 standard to companies, but also to public establishments such as "government agencies" and to NPOs (non-profit organisations).
+The International Organization for Standardization recommends the ISO 27005 standard to companies, but also to public establishments such as "government agencies" and to NPOs (non-profit organizations).

 What is the exact purpose of the ISO/IEC 27005 standard?